kennygtanaka/NLP-Earphone-Reviews/README.md

 # EDA (Exploratory Data Analysis)

-After simple data organization and renaming the columns, this is what a sample of the data looks like:
+After simple data organization and renaming columns, this is what a sample of the data looks like:

 ![alt text](/images/image_9.PNG?raw=true)